 Compare COTY & ROKU Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

-Coty is a global beauty maker that focuses on fragrance (59% of sales) and color cosmetics (28%), with limited exposure to skincare (5%) and body care (8%).
-For the fragrance business, Coty licenses luxury and high-end brands including Gucci, Burberry, Hugo Boss, Davidoff, and Calvin Klein, while its consumer cosmetics business focuses on acquired mass brands such as CoverGirl, Max Factor, Rimmel, Sally Hansen, and Bourjois.
-It also collaborates with social media celebrities Kim Kardashian and Kylie Jenner to launch makeup products bearing their names.
-By region, Coty generates close to 44% of sales from Europe, 42% from the Americas, and 14% from Asia-Pacific.
-German investment firm JAB is a controlling shareholder, with a 53% stake.
+Coty is a global beauty maker that generates 65% of sales from prestige beauty products (primarily fragrances) and 35% from mass makeup, skin care, and fragrance.
+For the fragrance business, Coty licenses luxury and high-end brands including Gucci, Burberry, Hugo Boss, Davidoff, and Calvin Klein.
+In contrast, its consumer cosmetics business focuses on acquired mass brands such as CoverGirl, Max Factor, Rimmel, Sally Hansen, and Bourjois.
+It also collaborates with social media celebrity Kylie Jenner to manage makeup products bearing her name.
+By region, Coty generates close to 48% of sales from Europe, 40% from the Americas, and 12% from Asia-Pacific.
+German investment firm JAB is a controlling shareholder, with a 54% stake as of June 2025.

 Roku enables consumers to stream television programming.
 It has more than 90 million streaming households and provided 127 billion streaming hours in 2024.
 Roku is the top streaming operating system in the US, reaching more than half of broadband households, according to the company.
 Roku's OS is built into streaming devices and televisions that Roku sells and on connected televisions from other manufacturers that license Roku's name and software.
 Roku also operates the Roku Channel, a free, ad-supported streaming television platform that offers a mix of on-demand and live television programming.
 Roku generates revenue primarily from selling devices, licensing, and advertising, and it receives fees from subscription streaming platforms that sell subscriptions through Roku.